-(Cross listed with PADM 6842 State and Local Government Administration)
+(Cross listed with SSU PADM 6835 Local Government Administration or PADM 6836 State Government Administration)

 MSUS 8806 Minority Group Politics 3 Credits

 A holistic exposition of the dynamics of minority groups within the American urban political experience.
 The course will address the historical role played by minorities in the evolution of U.S. urban politics.
 (3-0-3)